AdamsPL/state-machine/part3/article.md

 As you can see the compiler got rid of most of the copies and reassignments and leaves us with just the evaluated result passed to **`puts`** function.

 ## Summary
 In this article we explored the possibility to join strings at compile time.
 The feat itself might not be so impresive, but it's one of things needed to generate a transition table at compile time.
+As always, you can find the code in my github repository: ([link](https://github.com/AdamsPL/state-machine/))
 In the next article we'll play a bit with the type system, trying to extract as much information as possible with a hint of functional programming ;).
 Stay tuned!